aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

    }
    ````

+4. If you are using a federated role to access the AWS console, then replace the role ARN in [additional_roles_aws_auth.yaml](./yaml-templates/additional_roles_aws_auth.yaml) with the role that gets federated to allow access to the EKS cluster from the AWS console for you.

-4. Deploy the EKS cluster with executing the following commands from the root folder of the solution:
+5. Deploy the EKS cluster with executing the following commands from the root folder of the solution:

    ````bash
    |-- private-eks-for-windows-workloads-with-terraform